PostHog/posthog.com/contents/handbook/company/communication.md

 However, it is still important to maintain focus when opening issues by defining a single specific topic of discussion as well as defining the desired outcome that would result in the resolution of the issue.
 The point is to not keep issues open-ended and to prevent issues from going stale due to lack of resolution.
 For example, a team member may open an issue to track the progress of a blog post with associated to-do items that need to be completed by a certain date (e.g. first draft, peer review, publish).
 Once the specific items are completed, the issue can successfully be closed.

-### Product Definitions & Decisions
+### Product definitions & decisions

 It's best practice to get feedback from other members of the team when making a product decision or defining a complex problem that needs to be solved.
-This may start with an issue, but it's essential that these issues do not sprial out of control - as soon as an issue has more than 5 comments - it becomes difficult for someone to "catch up".
+This may start with an Issue, but it's essential that these do not sprial out of control - as soon as an issue has more than 5 comments, it becomes difficult for someone to "catch up".
 To avoid this problem, when we're documenting a decision or a definition for a project or project, we should start with a pull request.

-The general practice should be by adding a markdown file into to a public repo (e.g. posthog/meta) and adding people you need feedback from as a reviewer.
+You should start by adding a markdown file into to a public repo (e.g. posthog/meta) and adding people you need feedback from as a reviewer.
 On the rare occasion that this cannot be public, create the PR in the product-internal repo.

-If you see an issue which is spiraling out of control with comments, you are empowred to call this out and direct the owner of the issue to move this to a pull request.
+If you see an Issue which is spiraling out of control with comments, you are empowered to call this out and direct the owner of the Issue to move this to a PR.

-When a decision is fully aligned on the pull request should be merged to the repo.
+When a decision is fully aligned on, the PR should be merged.

 #### Keeping on top of reviews, issues and notifications